LastAncientOne/Stock_Analysis_For_Quant/README.md

 Trump Stock Portfolio

 # List Type of Risks
-#### Description: Risk measures are statistical method to defined the individual stock or together to perform a risk assessment.
-Risk is a measurement of possible portfolio loss and is a risk factors that determine risk exposure.
+#### Description: Risk measures are statistical methods used to define the risk associated with individual stocks or portfolios.
+Risk is a measurement of potential portfolio loss and is influenced by various risk factors that determine the level of risk exposure.
 The most common types of market risk include interest rate risk, equity risk, commodity risk, and currency risk.
 :large_blue_diamond:
 Commodity Risk
 Currency Risk